 The Personnel Committee consists of three members.
 The Personnel Committee is responsible for entering into and making changes to the Management Board members’ employment contracts and for establishing policies for Human Resources and personnel development.
 The entire Supervisory Board decides on issues involving the Management Board members’ compensation based on recommendations from the Personnel Committee.
 The members of the Personnel Committee are Jean-François Palus (Chair), Fiona May and Martin Koeppel.

 The Audit Committee consists of three members.
 The Chair of the Audit Committee must be an independent shareholder representative and must have expertise in the fields of accounting and auditing in accordance with Section 100(5) AktG.
 In particular, the Audit Committee is responsible for the review of the accounting comprising particularly of the consolidated financial statements and the group management report (including CSR reporting), interim financial information and the single entity financial statements in accordance with the German Commercial Code (HGB).
-It is furthermore responsible for monitoring the accounting process, the effectiveness of the internal control system, the risk management system, the internal audit system, compliance and the statutory audit of the financial statements, with particular regard to the required independence of the statutory auditors, issuing the audit mandate to the statutory auditors, defining the audit areas of focus, any additional services to be performed by the auditors and the fee agreement.
+It is furthermore responsible for monitoring the accounting process, the effectiveness of the internal control system, the risk management system, the internal audit system, compliance and the statutory audit of the financial statements, with particular regard to the selection and the required independence of the statutory auditors, issuing the audit mandate to the statutory auditors, defining the audit areas of focus, the quality of the audit, any additional services to be performed by the auditors and the fee agreement.
 The recommendation of the Supervisory Board on the selection of the statutory auditors must be based on a corresponding recommendation by the Audit Committee.
 Once the Annual General Meeting has appointed the statutory auditors, and the Supervisory Board has issued the audit assignment, the Audit Committee shall work with the statutory auditors to specify the scope of the audit and the audit areas of focus.
-The statutory auditors shall attend a meeting to review the annual financial statements and the consolidated financial statements and shall report on the key findings of their audit.
+The statutory auditors shall attend the meeting to review the annual financial statements, the consolidated financial statements as well as the consolidated interim report and shall report on the key findings of their audit.
 They shall also inform the Committee about other services they have provided in addition to auditing services and shall confirm their independence.
 Each month, the Audit Committee shall receive financial data on the PUMA Group, which will allow the tracking of developments in net assets, financial position, results of operations and the order books on a continual basis.
 The Audit Committee shall also deal with issues relating to the balance sheet and income statement and shall discuss these with the Management Board.
 In addition, when the internal audit projects are completed, the Audit Committee shall receive the audit reports, which must also include any actions taken.
-The members of the Audit Committee are Thore Ohlsson (Chair), Héloïse Temple-Boyer and Bernd Illig.
+The members of the Audit Committee are Thore Ohlsson (Chair, expertise in the field of accounting/auditing), Héloïse Temple-Boyer (expertise in the field of accounting/auditing) and Bernd Illig.

 The Nominating Committee has three members, who are representatives of the shareholders on the Supervisory Board.
 The Nominating Committee proposes suitable shareholder candidates to the Supervisory Board for its voting recommendations to the Annual General Meeting.
 The members of the Nominating Committee are Jean-François Palus (Chair), Héloïse Temple-Boyer and Fiona May.

-The current composition of the committees can further be found in the Notes to the Consolidated Financial Statements (last chapter).
+The current composition of the committees can further be found in Appendix 2 of the Notes to the Consolidated Financial Statements.

 The Supervisory Board has determined a competence profile for the entire Board.
 It stipulates that the members of the Supervisory Board as a whole must cover the following professional competencies: